pprathameshmore/QuoteGarden/README.md

 ### Upcoming feature - Sorting

 ## Get featured
-If you are using my API application, get featured here.
+If you are using my API in your application, get featured here.
 Make an issue with your application.

 ## Contributing